readyapi/cligenius/docs/help-typer.md

     * Read other ideas, articles, and read about tools I have created.
     * Follow me to read when I publish something new.

-## Tweet about **Types**
+## Tweet about **Cligenius**

-<a href="https://twitter.com/compose/tweet?text=I'm loving Types because... https://github.com/khulnasoft/types cc @khulnasoft" class="external-link" target="_blank">Tweet about **Types**</a> and let me and others know why you like it.
+<a href="https://twitter.com/compose/tweet?text=I'm loving Cligenius because... https://github.com/khulnasoft/cligenius cc @khulnasoft" class="external-link" target="_blank">Tweet about **Cligenius**</a> and let me and others know why you like it.

-I love to hear about how **Types** is being used, what have you liked in it, in which project/company you are using it, etc.
+I love to hear about how **Cligenius** is being used, what have you liked in it, in which project/company you are using it, etc.

 ## Help others with questions in GitHub

 You can try and help others with their questions in:

-* <a href="https://github.com/khulnasoft/types/discussions/categories/questions?discussions_q=category%3AQuestions+is%3Aunanswered" class="external-link" target="_blank">GitHub Discussions</a>
+* <a href="https://github.com/khulnasoft/cligenius/discussions/categories/questions?discussions_q=category%3AQuestions+is%3Aunanswered" class="external-link" target="_blank">GitHub Discussions</a>
-* <a href="https://github.com/khulnasoft/types/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aquestion+-label%3Aanswered+" class="external-link" target="_blank">GitHub Issues</a>
+* <a href="https://github.com/khulnasoft/cligenius/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aquestion+-label%3Aanswered+" class="external-link" target="_blank">GitHub Issues</a>

 In many cases you might already know the answer for those questions. 🤓

 Just remember, the most important point is: try to be kind.
 People come with their frustrations and in many cases don't ask in the best way, but try as best as you can to be kind. 🤗

-The idea is for the **Types** community to be kind and welcoming.
+The idea is for the **Cligenius** community to be kind and welcoming.
 At the same time, don't accept bullying or disrespectful behavior towards others.
 We have to take care of each other.

 ---